 Text Steps builds on knowledge gained through a 2015 grant in which we commissioned Dr. Castleman to study what it took for three Wisconsin public school districts to design, launch and administer summer texting programs.
 His evaluation of the implementation process at the School District of Janesville, Madison Metropolitan School District (MMSD) and Stevens Point Area Public School District informed our 2015-2016 "Lessons Learned" Report.

+In the summer of 2019, we provided funding for a research fellow to conduct a literature review on the effects of summer melt on rural students to learn more as we refine our funding strategies in our Developing Rural Education and Training and Streamlining Transitions focus areas.
 We look forward to discovering more about the process of implementing texting programs as our Text Steps learning community helps more students of color, students from low-income households and first-generation students get to college on day one.
-We will share new knowledge with the field to help guide other high schools interested in adopting this proven practice.
+We will share new knowledge with the field to help guide other districts and schools interested in adopting this proven practice.